greedygrammar/hello-world/README.md

 # hello-world
-just to start using github
+Just to start using github
+My first issue is to finish readme.
+So after I write these words, I can close the issue.